patrickenfuego/FFEncoder/README.md

 ### Using the libfdk_aac Encoder

 FFEncoder includes support for Fraunhofer's libfdk_aac, even though it is not included in a standard ffmpeg executable.
-Due to a conflict with ffmpeg's LGPL license, libfdk_aac cannot be distributed with any official ffmpeg binaries, but it can be included when compiling ffmpeg manually from source.
+Due to a conflict with ffmpeg's LGPL, libfdk_aac cannot be distributed with any official ffmpeg binaries, but it can be included when compiling ffmpeg manually from source.
 For more information on compiling from source, see [Requirements](#requirements).

+### Downmixing Multi-Channel Audio to Stereo

+With FFEncoder, you can downmix either of the two output streams to stereo using the `-Stereo`/`-Stereo2` parameters.
+The process uses an audio filter that retains the LFE (bass) track in the final mix, which is discarded when using `-ac 2` in ffmpeg directly.

+When using any combination of `copy`/`c`/`copyall`/`ca` and `-Stereo`/`-Stereo2`, the script will multiplex the primary audio out of the container and encode it separately; this is because ffmpeg cannot stream copy and filter at the same time.
+See [here](https://stackoverflow.com/questions/53518589/how-to-use-filtering-and-stream-copy-together-with-ffmpeg) for a nice explanation.
+Once the primary encode finishes, the multiplexed audio file (now converted to stereo) is multiplexed back into the primary container with the other streams selected.

 &nbsp;